 Booking photo for Omar S. Escobar (Courtesy: Cache County Jail.)

-LOGAN — A preliminary hearing has been postponed for a 38-year-old Logan man arrested on suspicion of molesting a teenage girl last spring.
-Omar S. Escobar was booked into the Cache County Jail and later released in August after turning himself into law enforcement.
+LOGAN — A preliminary hearing has been rescheduled for a 39-year-old Logan man arrested on suspicion of molesting a teenage girl last year.
+Omar S. Escobar was booked into the Cache County Jail and later released after turning himself into law enforcement.

-Escobar appeared in 1st District Court Tuesday afternoon for the preliminary hearing.
+Escobar participated in a virtual hearing in 1st District Court Tuesday morning, appearing by web conference with his attorney.
 He has been charged with five counts of forcible sexual abuse, a second-degree felony.

-Escobar self-reported the alleged crimes to Logan City police officers just before being booked into jail last summer.
+In August 2019, Escobar self-reported the alleged crimes to Logan City police officers just before being booked into jail.
 The suspect told officers that he had molested the girl on multiple occasions.

 Officers later interviewed the alleged victim, who was an acquaintance of Escobar.
 She provided additional details about the sexual abuse.